ThreeSixtyGiving/standard/documentation/identifiers.md

 Sometimes you may have recorded both the company number, and charity number, of an organisation in your data.
 Because having both of these is important, 360Giving also includes two extra separate fields for ```Company Number``` and ```Charity Number```.
 If you have these details, you should fill them in, in addition to providing the unique organisation identifier using the method above.

 ## Codes

 [Contact the support team](http://www.threesixtygiving.org/contact/) for details of prefixes to use when publishing classification codes for your grants.

+### Using your identifiers

+We use simple text identifiers in 360Giving.
+As well as using these identifiers in your published data, you could also tell your grantees their prefixed identifier, and encourage them to include it in any documents they publish about their funded projects, or to include it as a 'machine tag' (or hashtag) when uploading photos and videos to social media sites.

+> For example, some of the development of 360Giving was funded by grant '360G-indigotrust:IND233'.
+If you [search the web for that identifier](https://www.google.co.uk/search?q=360G-indigotrust%3AIND233), you will find this site.
+If there were project reports published online about this grant, or photos and videos, you might be able to discover those as well.
+If you just searched for the **internal identifer** [IND233](https://www.google.co.uk/search?q=IND233) you would have to comb through details of all sorts of other things identified as IND233 before finding any information about the grant.

+You can also make use of your 360Giving identifiers in internal reports and documents, as this will make it easier to digitally link these up with the data in your 360Giving data files in future.